Main Line Garden and Arboretum Guide

 500 College Avenue, Swarthmore

-The 425-acre arboretum that makes up Swarthmore College is a living memorial to Arthur Hoyt Scott (Class of 1895).
-Known as a “garden of ideas” visitors are invited to walk their gardens to admire nature, cultivate ideas for your own garden, or participate in their programs.
-Many of their programs are now available in virtual format.
-Due to Covid the college facilities are closed to the public, and they encourage visitors to practice physical distancing and wear a mask.
+The 425 acres of the Scott Arboretum of Swarthmore College are a living memorial to Arthur Hoyt Scott (Class of 1895).
+Known as a “garden of ideas,” visitors walk through their gardens to admire nature, cultivate ideas for their own garden, or participate in their programs.
+Many of their programs are available in virtual format.

 Chanticleer Gardens